jeremyrcouch/fantasy_dash/README.md

 ## Pointing the Dashboard to Your Data

 There are several ways you can point the dashboard to your league's data.
+I prefer to use Google Sheets, for simplicity.

 #### Google Sheets